aws/sagemaker-python-sdk/doc/overview.rst

 Deploy a pre-trained model using the SageMaker ModelBuilder class
 -----------------------------------------------------------------
-If you prefer a streamlined solution to build and deploy your model, SageMaker Python SDK offers additional APIs that apply intelligent defaults to help you create a SageMaker-deployable model in fewer steps. ``ModelBuilder`` simplifies model creation by performing the following tasks for you:
+Preparing your model for deployment on a SageMaker endpoint can take multiple steps, each of which require you to navigate the different options and possible customizations you can apply.
+These customizations include choosing a model image, setting up the endpoint configuration, coding your serialization and deserialization functions to transfer data to and from server and client, identifying model dependencies, and uploading them to S3.
+SageMaker Modelbuilder can reduce the complexity of initial setup and deployment to help you create a SageMaker-deployable model in a single step.

+``ModelBuilder`` performs the following tasks for you:

-- Converts machine learning models trained using various frameworks like XgBoost or PyTorch into SageMaker-deployable models with a single line of code.
+- Converts machine learning models trained using various frameworks like XgBoost or PyTorch into SageMaker-deployable models in one step.
-- Performs automatic container selection based on the model framework, so you don’t have to manually specify your container.
+- Performs automatic container selection based on the model framework so you don’t have to manually specify your container.
 You can still bring your own container by passing your own URI to `ModelBuilder`.
-- Handles the serializing of data on the client side before sending it to the server for inference, and deserializing the results returned by the server.
+- Handles the serialization of data on the client side before sending it to the server for inference and deserialization of the results returned by the server.
 Data is correctly formatted without manual processing.
-- Automated capture of dependencies, libraries and packages needed by your model.
+- Automatically captures dependencies (libraries and packages) needed by your model.
 You don’t have to package the dependencies and upload to S3.
 The deployment environment matches the development environment to ensure a smooth transition from development to deployment.
+- Enables local testing and validation of the model before deployment to help you catch issues before deploying to SageMaker.
+- For LLM use cases, optionally performs local parameter tuning of serving properties that can be deployed for better performance when hosting on a SageMaker endpoint.

 Build your model with ModelBuilder
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^